damianalcalay/fortris-technical-test/README.md

 - Results are exported to a CSV using `pandas`
 - Logs are written to `export_orders.log`

-## ⚙️ Exercise 5 - Exercise - Docker Swarm Essentials
+## Exercise 5 - Exercise - Docker Swarm Essentials

+Docker Swarm Helper Scripts

+To simplify and automate common Docker Swarm operations, this solution includes three shell scripts:

+- deploy.sh
+- scale.sh
+- update.sh

 Im executing this exercise in folder docker-swar-exercise.